AniList/submission-manual/docs/submissions.md

 The total number of chapters in the first edition of the physical volumes.
 Or, if volumes were never printed, the total number of chapters in the magazine/site the work was in.
 This does include things such as ‘side’ chapters \(Example: Chapter 5.5\), bonus chapters, and some prologues and epilogues.

-This excludes special pages for things such as advertising volume releases or author comments.
+**_Special pages for things such as advertising volume releases or author comments (e.g. afterwords) do not count as chapters._**

+In the case of there being extra chapters outside of the main chapter count, a note should be created at the bottom of the description mentioning how many there are, and they should all be labeled extra chapters regardless of whether they were bonuses, side chapters, etc.

+If a manga does not have any kind of chapter numbering/division, the entry should be marked has having **_one chapter_** (Example: [Shin Taketori Monogatari: 1000-nen Joou ](https://anilist.co/manga/112189/Shin-Taketori-Monogatari-1000nen-Joou/) and a note should be added at the bottom clarifying this.

 Volume and chapter counts are only added when the work is completed or confirmed complete. if the work is still publishing, both remain at _**zero**_.